-PTD provides audio-visual support for campus through classroom infrastructure design and installation; circulating equipment check-out; and major campus event support.
-The PTD multimedia labs provide development opportunities for faculty to utilize the latest hardware and software technologies to prepare presentations and incorporate digital video into their projects.
+PTD provides audio-visual support for campus through classroom infrastructure consultation, design and installation services; circulating equipment check-out for approved courses; and technical support for major campus events.
 PTD consults and advises on the incorporation of technology into instruction both from a pedagogy standpoint and application.
+Workshops and training for curriculum support are offered to assist faculty in the use of audio-visual and multimedia technologies.
 Satellite downlink and video conferencing support offers real time access to programs and conferences.
-Training on all multimedia and audio visual technologies completes the mission of PTD.